-'Moderate' drinking in the literature is dependent on gender and not ultimately decided upon, but an upper limit can be placed at 9 units per week for women and 12-14 units a week for men with no single event exceeding 4 units.
+"Moderate" drinking in the literature is dependent on gender and not ultimately defined, but an upper limit can be placed at 9 units per week for women and 12-14 units a week for men, with no single event exceeding 4 units.

 If you are reading this, this article may take a few days to compile.
 I'll do a more formal Editor's Note in the future, but as for now take this as both a placeholder and a notice that the 'subpar' entry you see below is but temporary.

 The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Alcohol has in your body, and how strong these effects are.

 |A||Robust research conducted with repeated double blind clinical trials|

 |B||Multiple studies where at least two are double-blind and placebo controlled|